Rigidity of Julia sets for Henon type maps: Dynamics in higher dimension

 We don't know if the cohomology class of a Green current is always very rigid except for $q=1$.
 The following result is obtained as in the case of surfaces and the case of regular automorphisms of $\C^k$.

 \begin{theorem} Assume that $d_2<d_1^2$.
 Then $f$ admits only one Green current of bidegree $(1,1)$ up to a multiplicative constant.
 Moreover, its cohomology class is very rigid. \end{theorem}

 Under appropriate conditions on the action of $f$ on cohomology, we can construct for $f$ an invariant probability measure $\mu$ which turns out to be the unique measure of maximal entropy $\log d_p$.
 This measure is exponentially mixing.
-We refer to \cite{dD,DS1,DS2} for details.
-In a forthcoming work, we will show that saddle periodic points are equidistributed with respect to $\mu$.
+We refer to \cite{dD,DS1,DS2,DS10} for details.
+In a forthcoming work, we will study the equidistribution of saddle periodic points with respect to $\mu$.
 As in the polynomial case, the new tools allowing to treat the higher dimension case were developed in \cite{DS2,DS6,DS9}.